 Cost of New Year’s Eve and Using Points for a Stay

 The New Year’s package at Hyatt Lost Pines includes a lot of awesome stuff—extra family activities, dinner and breakfast buffet, dance party and fireworks—but it also comes with a hefty price tag.
 This year, rooms started at $500 a night with a two-night minimum.
 By the time taxes and resort fee are added in, the cost is at least $1200 for a two-night stay around New Year’s.

 However, if you book very far in advance, historically some rooms have been available to book using World of Hyatt points or discounted rates like the Hyatt Friends and Family rate.
-Hyatt Lost Pines costs 20,000 points per night or 10,000 points + $125/night.
+Hyatt Lost Pines costs 20,000 points per night or 10,000 points + half the cash rate.
 As of this post’s publishing date, rooms are available on points for New Year’s Eve 2018/2019.
 I doubt these rooms will be available on points for much longer.
 Edited to add: If you book on points, the NYE dinner and breakfast buffets are not included.
 This year, the price was $80 for adults, $40 for kids, with kids 5 and under free.